clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 ### Without Chocolatey

-Vym - Download and install the vym exe installer from: https://sourceforge.net/projects/vym/files/
+Vym - Download and install the vym exe installer from: https://sourceforge.net/projects/vym/files/ - if the latest .exe is very far out of date, you can go into the Development directory and install the exe in there - but be aware that is an EXPERIMENTAL version.

 Download and install CMake from: https://cmake.org/download/ (restart any powershell windows that are open, to be able to use cmake)